TCaldato/rock-paper-scissors-lizard-spock-game/README.md

 ![Music and Rules Image](assets/images/readme/music-rules-button.jpg)

- - A modal will be displayed containing a picture and a paragraph where users can find a detailed explanation about the game rules.
+ - A modal will be displayed when cickling on "Rules Button" containing a picture and a paragraph where users can find a detailed explanation about the game rules.

 ![Modal Image](assets/images/readme/modal.jpg)